 My name is Samantha Tidy Rutter, and I am a passionate visitor experience specialist, museum educator and award-winning author.

-I am a skilled and seasoned communicator, and President of the Museums Galleries Australia National Education Network.
+I am a skilled and seasoned communicator, and President of the Australian Museums and Galleries Association - National Education Network.
 I am formerly a Director on the Board of the ACT Writers Centre.

 My publications (under my pseudonym) have received various awards and award-nominations including Winner of the ACT Writing and Publishing Award for Fiction, Runner Up for the FAW Christina Stead Award and Runner Up for the prestigious TAG Hungerford Award.
 When not writing children's books and adult novels, I greatly enjoy using my writing prowess, to illuminate stories in museum settings.

 My vision for audience engagement is to encourage a sense of connection and community with one another through shared stories.
-I promote the building of lifelong learners by inviting early-age audiences to a museum or cultural heritage site.
+I believe in building lifelong learners by inviting early-age audiences to a museum or cultural heritage site.

 I have been fortunate to have held significant positions in several museum, library and arts settings that have resulted in a rewarding career communicating cultural heritage to young people and adult visitors alike.
 My previous experience as a teacher (B.A., Dip Ed, M.A), led me towards education programming in museum settings in 2005 and I have enjoyed a wonderful career, ensuring the relevance and integrity of museum education programming ever since.